-When Boral dumped its hard-driving chief executive officer Mark Selway earlier in 2012, its board was sending a signal to the market about the kind of management companies need today.
+When Boral dumped its hard-driving chief executive officer Mark Selway earlier this year, its board was sending a signal to the market about the kind of management companies need today.

 Technical and operational skills are no longer sufficient to get ahead; more companies in the ASX200 realise that managers now need soft skills, and mentoring is one of them.
 More boards now recognise that if managers don’t have those soft skills, they can’t do the job.
 Soft is the new hard.